Detection of Multiband Lensed Gravitational Waves from Dark Matter Halos with Deep Learning: Conclusion and Outlook

-Future research can further extend and refine this framework in several directions.
-In data generation, incorporating more diverse lens models, such as ellipsoidal potentials \citep{hawken2009gravitational} and double lens systems \citep{collett2016compound,vegetti2024strong}, may enhance the adaptability and generalization of the model in complex lensing environments.
-On the algorithmic side, future studies could investigate network architectures that integrate time and frequency domain representations, or introduce attention mechanisms to better capture long timescale features \citep{chen2023long,brauwers2021general}.
-Joint task learning strategies may also enable simultaneous lens classification and parameter estimation, for example, predicting lens mass or impact parameter.
-The proposed approach can be further evaluated under more realistic observational conditions, including multiple overlapping sources, non stationary noise, and anisotropic detector responses, to examine its robustness and scalability.
-As third generation ground based detectors (ET) and space detectors (DECIGO, LISA \citep{amaro2017laser}, Taiji \citep{ruan2020taiji}, TianQin \citep{luo2016tianqin}) continue to advance, multiband and multiband observations are expected to play an increasingly important role in gravitational wave astronomy.
-Within this context, the present framework offers a useful foundation for rapid identification of lensed GWs, inference of lens parameters, and statistical investigations related to dark matter and cosmology, contributing to the ongoing development of precision gravitational wave astrophysics.
+Future work can extend and refine this framework in several directions.
+On the data side, incorporating more complex lens potentials such as ellipsoidal models \citep{hawken2009gravitational} and compound lens systems \citep{collett2016compound} may improve generalization in realistic lensing environments.
+On the algorithmic side, future studies may explore architectures combining time domain and frequency domain representations, or introduce attention mechanisms to better capture long timescale modulation features \citep{chen2023long}.
+The framework can also be extended to joint learning tasks that simultaneously perform lens classification and parameter inference.
+In addition, evaluation under more realistic observational conditions, including overlapping sources, non stationary noise, and anisotropic detector responses, will be essential to test robustness and scalability.
+As third generation ground based detectors ET and space detectors DECIGO, LISA \citep{amaro2017laser}, Taiji \citep{ruan2020taiji}, and TianQin \citep{luo2016tianqin} continue to advance, multiband observations are expected to play an increasingly important role in gravitational wave astronomy.
+In this context, the present framework provides a foundation for rapid lensed GWs identification, lens parameter inference, and statistical studies related to dark matter and cosmology, contributing to the development of precision gravitational wave astrophysics.